gwen001/github-subdomains/README.md

 # Changelog

 **06/08/2020**
 - new banner (easier to maintain)
-- removed `_` from the regexp
+- removed `_` from the regexps
 - extended regexp fixed
 - improved cleaning function

 **05/08/2020**
 - added an option to exit the program when all tokens have been disabled instead of waiting
 - rate limited tokens are disabled for 1mn then re-enabled
 - removed options for languages and noise
 - better page management
 - panic errors handled

 **04/08/2020**
 - moved default languages and noise to source code
 - added an option for languages and noise
 - bug fixed in searches with language and noise (empty keyword)
 - added search signature to avoid duplicate searches with noise
 - file loading rewritten
 - preview image added

 **03/08/2020**
 - fixed delay changed 100 -> 200
 - removed useless debug messages

 ---